-Every industry resembles classic kingdom with a strict hierarchy, its own laws and regulation.
+Every industry resembles a classic kingdom with a strict hierarchy, its own laws, and regulation.
 And like in every kingdom the major role belongs to a King.
 If we take online auctions and marketplaces market kingdom there is an obvious King –eBay, of course!

-Let’s follow the story of eBay success from the very beginning. eBay was founded by Pierre Omidyar from San Jose in September 1995.
+Let’s follow the story of eBay’s success from the very beginning. eBay was founded by Pierre Omidyar from San Jose in September 1995.
 In those times it was called AuctionWeb made as a part of a larger personal website.
-From the start eBay was meant to be a marketplace for the sale of goods and services for individuals.
+From the start, eBay was meant to be a marketplace for the sale of goods and services for individuals.

 In 1998, Pierre and his cofounder Jeff Skoll cooperated with Meg Whitman to sustain the success.
 Meg had studied at the Harvard Business School and had learned the importance of branding at companies such as Hasbro.